steinbergmedia/vst3_dev_portal/src/pages/FAQ/Licensing.md

 ## Q: I would like to sell my VST 3 plug-in/host in binary form which is based on a 3rd party SDK like JUCE.

-- If you work for-profit and distribute your plug-in/host in binary form, you need to choose the "Proprietary Steinberg VST3" license.
+- If you work for-profit and distribute your plug-in/host in binary form, you need to choose the "Proprietary Steinberg VST 3" license.
 - Download the [license agreement](../VST+3+Licensing/What+are+the+licensing+options.md) (it is part of the [SDK](../Getting+Started/Links.md) too), sign it and return it to Steinberg.
 - Note that you have to follow the [Steinberg VST usage guidelines](../VST+3+Licensing/What+are+the+licensing+options.md).